-This morning, Norwegian broadcaster NRK released the ten songs that will be competing at Melodi Grand Prix on March 11th – hoping to represent Norway at the 2017 Eurovision Song Contest.
+Last month, Norwegian broadcaster NRK released the ten songs that will be competing at Melodi Grand Prix this weekend on March 11th – hoping to represent Norway at the 2017 Eurovision Song Contest.

 It’s not good news, we’re afraid.